DavidZafa/Project3DTSBackEnd/README.md

 ### Models

+We have three models with DangerZone:

+- Anmials model: Stores details about each animal, such as animal name, species name, image, habitat, endangerment level, and etc in our database
+- News model: Stores our news articles about endangered animals with important information such as title, author, image, post, and etc.
-We have three models with DangerZone.
-An Anmials model with details about each animal in our database, News model that holds our news articles about endangered animals.
-And a User model with with a reference to the Animal model since we want each user to be able to update his/her account to add an animal.
+- User model: Holds important User information needed to create an account and log in such as email and password.
+There is a reference to the Animal model since each User can update his/her individual User page to add an animal.

+### Git Workflow

+We chose the Feature Branch Workflow.
+All individuals had access to the master branch, but we created our own DEV branch to work on and test routes.
+We would then merge our changes to DEV and if DEV works, then will merge to master.

 ## Difficulties and Unsolved Problems

-Our biggest challenge with the backend was storing the image files correctly to render properly in the front-end.
+Our biggest challenge was connecting the backend routes with the frontend code to render properly.
+We finished our backend routes and tested with Postman successfully; however, retrieving information from the database to render on the frontend was difficult.
+This was especially true for User Authentication.
+We wanted to apply what we learned with JSON Web Token to this project and opted for JWT authentication but learned that we needed to flesh out full CRUD with a minimally viable product before tackling authentication.

+It was also a challenge storing the images as a value in a json object to render but we eventually resolved this issue by using Creative Commons images that were open-source.

 ## Getting Started

 DangerZone requires [Node.js](https://nodejs.org/) v8+ to run.
 Fork and clone the Github repo to get a copy of this project to your local machine.
-After you fork and clone the repo, open your favorite terminal and install dependencies and devDependencies and start the server.
+After you fork and clone the repo, open your favorite terminal and install dependencies and devDependencies and start the server by:
 \*\* DangerZone uses MongoDB as our local host server.

 ```sh